mat0k/Pick-Me/README.md

 # Pick Me Up - Revolutionizing Urban Mobility in Lebanon

-Pick Me Up is an innovative Android application designed to transform the urban mobility landscape in Lebanon by connecting passengers and independent drivers through a user-friendly mobile platform.
+Pick Me Up is an Android application designed to transform the urban mobility landscape in Lebanon by connecting passengers and independent drivers through a user-friendly mobile platform.
 This project aims to address the challenges faced by the current transportation market in Lebanon, characterized by a significant number of freelance drivers operating without a structured and transparent system, leading to inefficiencies and reliability issues.

+## University Project

+Pick Me Up is a university project developed by junior engineering students as part of their learning journey.
+The project aims to provide hands-on experience in mobile application development while addressing real-world challenges in the transportation industry.
+Please note that as a student project, the codebase may contain areas for improvement and optimization.
+We acknowledge that there might be potential issues or bugs that we are continuously working on refining.

 ## Features